account931/yii2_REST_2019/Readme_YII2_mine_Common_Comands.txt

 How to implement access to Yii2 Rest Api with access token only: a.)set property {enableSession} to {false} in User component.
-It is not mandatoty, so we don't use it here b.)set public function behaviors() in Rest controller:
+It is not mandatoty, so we don't use it here b.)set public function behaviors() in Rest controller (different variant see in RestController):
      use yii\filters\auth\HttpBasicAuth;
 	 $behaviors = parent::behaviors();
      $behaviors['authenticator'] = [